Ronaldo lawyers seek $626K from woman’s lawyer in Vegas case

 Stovall maintained that Mayorga didn’t break the hush-money settlement.
 Her lawsuit sought to void it, accusing Ronaldo and reputation-protection ”fixers” of conspiracy, defamation, breach of contract, coercion and fraud.

-The Las Vegas police report compiled about Ronaldo after Mayorga filed her lawsuit in 2018 might still become public under a public records lawsuit The New York Times filed in Nevada state court.
+The Las Vegas police report compiled about Ronaldo after Mayorga filed her lawsuit in 2018 might still become public under a court action pending in state court in Las Vegas.

+The Las Vegas Metropolitan Police Department is asking a judge to determine whether it has to comply with a public records request by The New York Times.
+The department argues that no charges were filed in the case.

-Attorney Margaret McLetchie, representing the newspaper, did not immediately respond to messages about that case.
+The Las Vegas Review-Journal also is part of the case.
+Attorney Margaret McLetchie, representing the newspapers, did not immediately respond to messages.